openhive-network/devportal/_tutorials-javascript/get_state_replacement_api.md

 databaseAPI.call('get_witnesses_by_vote',['',limit])
 ```

 This detailed information can be used to track the performance of a specific witness when deciding for who to vote or for your own witness statistics.
-The detail includes the amount of votes, blocks missed and also the SBD exchange rate (feed price) that this witness is reporting.
+The detail includes the amount of votes, blocks missed and also the HBD exchange rate (feed price) that this witness is reporting.
 This function calls the info listed according to total votes.

 - Expected result: